Multiuser I-MMSE: Multiuser I-MMSE in the Low-SNR Regime

 with $\bf{E=E_1+E_2}$.
 Consequently,

 Note that due to our new result of Theorem~\ref{theorem1.0}, we cannot apply immediately the fundamental relationship between mutual information and MMSE in \cite{35}, \cite{34}.
-Therefore, applying our new result, the low-snr Taylor expansion of the mutual information is given in the following theorem.
+Therefore, the low-snr expansion of $\psi(snr)$, the covarince or the cross correlation between the inputs estimates can be expressed as:

-\begin{theorem} The low-snr Taylor expansion of the mutual information of the two user MAC is given by:
+Applying our new result, the low-snr Taylor expansion of the mutual information is given in the following theorem. \begin{theorem} The low-snr Taylor expansion of the mutual information of the two user MAC is given by:

 \end{theorem}